 Option 6: Use Third Party Software to Recover Your Presentation

 If none of the above steps worked in recovering your presentation, then it’s time to move onto data recovery which can retrieve a file even if you have removed it from your computer.

-Step 4.
-Search by the name of the PowerPoint Presentation that you want to recover and you can use a date filter if you know when it went missing.
+- Search by the name of the PowerPoint Presentation that you want to recover.

-Step 5.
-Select what you would like to recover.
+- Select the PPT files that you would like to recover.

 With how busy our schedules are today, being able to recover a lost PowerPoint stops interruptions to your workflow.
 It will allow you to make sure that things are being completed on time and that computer mishaps won’t be able to get in the way of that.
 Nothing is worse than losing your data when you thought it was saved and now, that is no longer something to worry about.

 Recovering a PowerPoint presentation is usually a simple affair and you don’t need to resort to third-party tools.
 You can restore the file from the Recycle Bin, Windows Backup, and the temporary folder.
 The PowerPoint app itself has features like the Autorecover feature that lets you restore a PowerPoint presentation.
 If all else fails, then data recovery tools like Disk Drill are almost guaranteed to help you recover a deleted PowerPoint presentation.
 But do remember, that you need to act quickly to maximize your chances of data recovery.

 - Open Disk Drill, select your drive and click Search for lost data.